albhahn/phase-0/week-1/tracking-changes-reflection.md

 It is like a saving point that also has a message describing what was changed/updated then saved.

 What are the best practices for commit messages?
-The first line should be capitalized, short and usually be treated as a subject line while the rest of the text should be the body with a blank line seperating the two.
+The first line letter should be capitalized, short (less than 50 characters) and usually be treated as a subject line while the rest of the text should be the body with a blank line seperating the two.
 Use the imperative, present tense and seperate additional paragraphs with blank lines.
 Bullet points are typically used with hyphens or asterisks.
 Lastly, use a hanging indent.

 What does the HEAD^ argument mean?
 It means the last commit you worked on.